 You are building a toggle tip that can show definitions for complex words in your content.
 When the definition icon is clicked, it opens.
 Your user may want to scroll away or read other content or do other stuff.
 It is best to keep this non-modal.

-You are building a game and the user has managed to build a dialog that tells the user they are “game over”.
-They can't continue playing.
-It's really over.
+The user has played some levels of your game, but they've lost and are now “game over”.
+They can't continue.
+It's really over and there's a dialog to tell them.
 There's no other thing they can interact with than this dialog.
 Modal it is.

 You are building a dialog that asks users if they want to agree that you track them.
 Your visitor is in an area where the law makes it illegal for you to do so without permission.
 In this case, there is no point in interacting with anything but the permission screen, so it would make sense to make it modal.